dododoyo/TelegramBots/First-Bot/README.md

 bot.launch();
 ```

 6. Save the code to a file called `bot.js` (or any other name you prefer).
 Then, run the following command in your terminal to start your bot:

+7. To find alternative way of creating the bot scaffolding checkout [create-bot](https://github.com/telegraf/create-bot)  (**optional**)

 ```
 node bot.js
 ```

-7. Now that your bot is running, you can test it out by sending a message to your bot on Telegram.
+1. Now that your bot is running, you can test it out by sending a message to your bot on Telegram.
 Type "/start" to start the bot and "/help" to see the available commands.

 That's it!
 You've now created a Telegram bot using `telegraf.js`.
 From here, you can continue to build out your bot by adding more commands and functionality.